Black and Tans: Name

 The nickname "Black and Tans" arose from the improvised uniforms they initially wore.
-Due to a shortage of RIC uniforms, the new recruits were issued with a mixture of dark RIC tunics and caps, and khaki army trousers.
-Christopher O'Sullivan wrote in the Limerick Echo on 25 March 1920 that, meeting a group of recruits on a train at Limerick Junction, the attire of one reminded him of the Scarteen Hunt, whose "Black and Tans" nickname derived from the colours of its Kerry Beagles.
-Ennis comedian Mike Nono elaborated the joke in Limerick's Theatre Royal, and the nickname soon took hold, persisting even after the men received full RIC uniforms.
+Due to a shortage of RIC uniforms, the new recruits were issued with a mixture of dark RIC tunics and caps and khaki army trousers.
+Local Irish republican Dan Breen said that the nickname was born in the Knocklong area of south Tipperary and east Limerick, where a famous hound pack called the "Black and Tans" had existed for many years.
+A contributor to the Limerick Echo of 25 March 1920 wrote that meeting a group of recruits on a train at Limerick Junction, the attire of one reminded him of the Scarteen Hunt, whose "Black and Tans" nickname derived from the colours of its Kerry Beagles.
+A Clare comedian elaborated the joke in Limerick's Theatre Royal and the nickname soon took hold, persisting even after the men received full RIC uniforms.

-Some modern sources refer to the Black and Tans as the "RIC Special Reserve", such as the Irish police researcher Jim Herlihy.
+Some modern sources refer to the Black and Tans as the "RIC Special Reserve".
 However, historians agree that they were not a separate reserve force but "recruits to the regular RIC" and "enlisted as regular constabulary".
-Canadian historian D. M. Leeson and Irish historian Seán William Gannon have not found the name in any historical documents.
-Leeson partly blames Wikipedia for promoting this misnomer.
+The name "special reserve" has not been found in any historical documents.
+Canadian historian D. M. Leeson partially blames Wikipedia for promoting this misnomer.

 The Irish name for the Black and Tans is na Dúchrónaigh, deriving from dubhchrónach, the Irish word for twilight, which itself derives ultimately from dubh ("black") and crón ("dark yellow/tan").
 It is a neologism and was not used in traditional spoken Irish.

 Definition

 As "Black and Tans" was not the official name of any RIC formation, there is some disagreement over which RIC men it should apply to.
 Some historians, such as David Leeson, Tom Toomey and Jim Herlihy, define "Black and Tans" as only those RIC recruits from Britain during the War of Independence.
 Leeson argues that British-recruited police received less training, which took place at Gormanston Camp rather than the RIC depot in Phoenix Park.
 Herlihy says the British-recruited personnel were recruited differently and trained for a shorter time and considers them to have formed a "Special Reserve".
-Others, such as William Lowe and Seán William Gannon, also include those recruited in Ireland during the conflict.
+Others, such as William Lowe and Seán William Gannon, also count those recruited in Ireland during the conflict as Black and Tans.
 Gannon argues that records do not show a large difference in training time between British and Irish-recruited personnel, that both wore the black-and-tan uniform, and that they performed identical duties.